coencoensmeets/Canvas-Extention/README.md

 **Removing** an added group can be done by clicking the desired group in the list of hidden groups.

-*(An example of *'Group001'* is installed automatically upon installation but can be removed*
+*(An example, *'Group001'*, is installed automatically upon installation but can be removed by the above mentioned method*

 ## Extra Information
 This extension has been created within 24 hours and is thus not optimised.
 It is tested by me and it works.
 However, with this being my first real Javascript project, it will definitely not be a great code.
 It is also not looking great at the moment.
 Better looks is on the update list but a new school year has begun and thus it might take some time.
 Due to my inexperience with Javascript, no technical support/ bug fixing will be done.
 The extension was mainly made for myself and I decided to upload it because it might help others.
 But I simply do not have the time to make it work for every setup.